-For removing a rubber/nylon shield, you can use a needle or paper clip in prying it out of the bearing.
+For removing a rubber/nylon shield, you can use a needle or paper clip to pry it out of the bearing.
 But, you must do this carefully without bending the shield.

 Step 4: Cleaning Your Dirty Skateboard Bearings the Right Way